 If you slice around the equator, there is still a risk involved with grapes and cherry tomatoes, so be sure to quarter ’em or slice these items lengthwise.
 This slick tool ($8) will help you get the job done quick.

 This PBJ on a Stick recipe would be a fun afternoon snack or lunch, but please remember to halve the grapes!

 Firm Fruits and Vegetables

 Apples, carrots, pears, bananas and melons can be risky if swallowed in large chunks.
-The coin shape may seem fun, but can still lodge in the throat and block breathing.
+Carrot “coins” may seem fun, but can still lodge in the throat and block breathing.
 Instead, cut them into matchsticks.
 This handy slicer ($10) does just that.
 You can also serve carrots well-cooked.

 Have a picky eater on your hands?
 Here are 15 ideas to make mealtimes easier.